On higher-order Szego theorems with a single critical point of arbitrary order: Introduction

 A Borel probability measure $\mu$ on the unit circle $\partial\mathbb{D}$ whose support isn't a finite set corresponds bijectively to its sequence of Verblunsky coefficients $\alpha = \{\alpha_n \}_{n=0}^\infty \in \mathbb{D}^\infty$ \cite{Verblunsky35}.
 The correspondence is given in terms of orthogonal polynomials $\varphi_n(z)$, $\deg \varphi_n = n$, which are obtained by orthonormalizing the sequence $1, z, z^2, \dots$ with respect to $\mu$ and obey a recursion relation in terms of $\alpha_n$,

 Alternatively, one can construct from $\alpha$ a five-diagonal matrix on $\ell^2(\mathbb{N}_0)$, called a CMV matrix after \cite{CanteroMoralVelazquez03}, which is unitary and has $\mu$ as its spectral measure.
-That construction shows that the correspondence between $\alpha$ and $\mu$ is similar to the correspondence between a Jacobi matrix or Schr\"odinger operator and its spectral measure.
+That construction shows that the correspondence between $\alpha$ and $\mu$ is similar to the correspondence between a Jacobi matrix or Schr\"odinger operator and its spectral measure, and puts this correspondence in the realm of spectral theory.

 Let us denote the Lebesgue decomposition of $\mu$ by